UT-Austin Computer Science Acceptance Rate and Application Tips

 Studying Computer Science at the University of Texas at Austin is a tremendous opportunity.
 That means there are many applicants competing for a limited number of admissions spaces.
 UTCS sees a record number of applicants each year not just from Texas but from out-of-state and foreign applicants.

 UT Computer Science and Turing Scholars Admissions Statistics

-It's safe to assume that less than 15% of UT Computer Science applicants will gain admission for Fall 2019 first-time freshman applicants.
+It's safe to assume that less than 15% of UT Computer Science applicants will gain admission for Fall 2019 first-time freshman applicants and onward.
 That makes UTCS on par with some of the most selective programs nationwide.

 There's no getting around it, admission to UT Computer Science is ridiculously difficult.

 Competitive applicants to Computer Science at a minimum come from the top 10% of their senior class scoring at least 1450 on the SAT.
 I've seen applicants with stronger credentials than this who routinely get denied.

 Applicants interested in Turing Scholars Honors should have almost perfect academics meaning a ranking higher than 2% in your senior class scoring around a 1550/34 on the SAT/ACT.
 A Turing admitted student reported that in their welcome orientation session, Turing staff said they admitted only 14 out of 80 valedictorians (82% denied).